 We award scholarships for therapeutic riding to clients based on financial need.
 Riders eligible for scholarships include disabled individuals from low- or fixed-income families, single-parent families, or families with more than one disabled family member.
 Feel free to contact us if you have any questions.
 Click here to read the 2017 scholarship guidelines.
 If you would like to apply for a scholarship, please click here to download the application form.

 Our Senior Saddles program is for able-bodied men and women age 55 and over.
 The half-hour lessons focus on stretching, strengthening, posture, equitation and horsemanship.
 Lessons are structured for multiple levels of instruction from the beginner and intermediate riders to more advanced riders.
 Lessons are offered year round.
-The cost for Spring 2017 session (12 weeks) is $540 ($45 per class) and Fall 2017 is $495 prepaid prior to the beginning of the session.
-Fall 2018 will be announced soon.
+1-hour group lessons are $60 and a 30 minute private lesson is $50.
+Please call the office for information on Fall 2018.
 You can reserve a space in the class with a deposit of $100.
 For more information, please see the most recent program flyer and attached registration forms